Chymyst/chymyst-core/docs/roadmap.md

  A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
 This is a warning if there are nontrivial matchers and an error otherwise.  - This depends on better detection of output environments.

  3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
- Also define a "shut down" molecule which will enforce quiescence and then shut down the join pool and the reaction pool.
+ Also define a "shut down" molecule which will enforce quiescence and then shut down the site pool and the reaction pool.

  2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for statics / pipelined?